-The emblem of the company splatters with energy and vigorous activity.
-The Cisco logo shows how as a result of active processes associated with developments and inventions, necessary and useful products are born that change the life of mankind for the better.
+The company emblem splatters with energy and vigorous activity.
+The Cisco logo shows how, through active processes associated with developments and inventions, necessary and useful products are born that improve mankind’s lives.

 Cisco: Brand overview